cucapra/pollen/README.md

 ### Generating an Accelerator: Full Walkthrough

-Take [node depth](https://pangenome.github.io/odgi.github.io/rst/commands/odgi_depth.html) as an example.
+Take [depth][] as an example.
 To generate and run a node depth accelerator for the graph `k.og`, first navigate to the root directory of this repository.
 Then run
 ```
 make fetch
 make test/k.og